UMCFS/Rules/CommunityRules.md

-`Updated 03/07/2025`
+`Updated 03/21/2025`
 **You must read and agree to the rules to gain access to the server.**
-**We follow ALL Discord Community Guidelines and abide by ALL clauses in Discord's Terms of Service.
-The staff team has FULL discretion regarding CG and ToS violations:**
+**We follow ALL Discord Community Guidelines and abide by ALL clauses in Discord's Terms of Service:**

    `Discord Community Guidelines:` https://discord.com/guidelines `Discord Terms of Service:` https://discord.com/terms

+**Report any suspicious or concerning activity to <@575252669443211264>.** This allows all of staff to assist you with your concern.

 ** Staff may moderate at their discretion.** While we've tried our best to write a comprehensive set of rules, nothing is perfect and not all situations may be considered.
-Any attempts to circumvent rules will not be tolerated, and staff has discretion to moderate anything beyond what's listed if we deem inappropriate.
+Any attempts to circumvent rules will not be tolerated, and staff has discretion to moderate anything beyond what's listed.

 ```ini
 [Rules]